yashchamria/AlgorithmSpecialization/readme.md

 Day 3: Implemented Quick sort algorithm, which sorts the data in O(nlogn) on average with no extra space requirement.
 Tested different pivots to split the array to measure the performance difference.

-(Trying to speedrun some algorithms to cover the missed day and prepare for the final exam.)
+(Trying to speedrun some algorithms to cover the missed day.)

 Day 5: Executed Karger's algorithm to find the minimum cut(least number of edges that disconnects the graph into two parts).
 It is a Monte Carlo algorithm and only produces accurate results 1/n^2 times, so the algorithm needs to be run around n times to produce a moderate result.
 But, it runs in (O(n^2)) to compare to alternates(O(n^5)).

 Added QuickSelect(finds elements in an unsorted array for a given order).
 It is similar to quick sort but only takes O(n) time as it performs only one recursive call in each iteration with half the input size.

+Implemented closest pair algorithm(to find the closest points on a graph).
+A very clever algorithm that utilizes sorting and divide and conquer to achieve O(nlogn^2) time.